 You’ll then need to verify your identity by uploading your ID and verify your education (optional).

 Once you’re done you’ll have to accept a pledge of excellence and no plagiarism policy.
-Once your done you can start to bid on tutoring sessions.
+Once you’re done you can start to bid on tutoring sessions.

 How Does Tutoring At StudyPool Work?

-Once you’ve joined StudyPool as a tutor here is the steps, you’ll go through to get work and get paid to tutor.
+Once you’ve joined StudyPool as a tutor here are the steps, you’ll go through to get work and get paid to tutor.